Xtra-Computing/thundersvm/python/README.md

 ### Methods
 *fit(X, y)*:\
-Fit the SVM model according to the given training data.
+fit the SVM model according to the given training data.

 *get_params([deep])*:\
-Get parameters for this estimator.
+get parameters for this estimator.

 *predict(X)*:\
-Perform classification on samples in X.
+perform classification on samples in X.

 *score(X, y)*:\
-Returns the mean accuracy on the given test data and labels.
+returns the mean accuracy on the given test data and labels.

 *set_params(****params)*:\
-Set the parameters of this estimator.
+set the parameters of this estimator.

 *decision_function(X)*:\
-Return distance of the samples X to the separating hyperplane.
+return distance of the samples X to the separating hyperplane.
 Only for SVC, NuSVC and OneClassSVM.